go-rel/rel/docs/association.md

 ## Defining Association

-Association in rel can be declared by ensuring that each association have an association field, reference id field and foreign id field.
+Association in REL can be declared by ensuring that each association have an association field, reference id field and foreign id field.
 Association field is a field with the type of another struct.
 Reference id is an id field that can be mapped to the foreign id field in another struct.
-By following that convention, rel currently supports `belongs to`, `has one` and `has many` association.
+By following that convention, REL currently supports `belongs to`, `has one` and `has many` association.

 ```go
 type User struct {